• Skip to main content

 Eggless Chocolate Chip Cookies

 These soft and chewy Eggless Chocolate Chip Cookies will make you say WOW!
 You won't believe there aren't eggs in this simple and delicious cookie recipe.
-No need to chill the dough either!
+10 minutes to prep and no chilling required!
+One secret ingredient that makes these delicious and chewy!

 Prep Time: 15 minutes